jpuopolo67/proctor/README.md

 of course, that
 you've included all 25 emails in the file that you used to execute the grading run.

+### Refreshing
+Sometimes it's useful to "refresh" projects.
+This means re-cloning and optionally re-grading one or more projects for one or more students.
+The command to do this in Proctor is `srefresh` (student refresh).
+The projects to refresh are listed in the `[Projects]` section of the configuration file.
+See the table below in _Commands & Parameters_ for the options.

 ### Commands & Parameters
 This sections describes each command, its parameters, and what happens when you execute it.
 Note that many of the command use information from the configuration file.